How Technical Debt Affects Your Developers

 All it costs are some corners cut in your software.
 Or using a quick & dirty design.
 The caveat is this “debt” has to be paid eventually - and with interest.

-In other words, use a global variable and save a day's work to make a code release.
-But left unchecked, it'll add more effort and complexity to your future development, since you didn't choose the best design.
+In other words, use a global variable and save a day’s work to make a code release.
+But left unchecked, more exceptions will be added to work around it.
+More bugs and complexity will be introduced.
+Which ultimately adds more effort to future development, since a good design wasn’t implemented in the first place.

 Is Technical Debt Bad Then?